gvwilson/sensibleadventures/nardica/outline.md

     *   The coal and oil have to be sent under guard
     *   The (mostly foreign) activists who try to destroy it are disparagingly called "druids"
     *   The fact that Nardica is making things worse is mostly joked about
-*   Madi (protagonist) lost her parents years ago in a sea fart
+*   Iffy (protagonist) lost her parents years ago in a sea fart
     *   Bubble of clathrate gas belched from the ocean bottom that sank their ship
     *   The words are a joke, the reality was anything but
     *   "Thar she blows!" (meaning "bubbles sighted") strikes fear into every sailor's heart
 *   Her parents were jelly fishers
     *   Jellyfish have filled the ocean: harvested for fertilizer, and the tweaked ones for fuel
-    *   One of Madi's few possessions is a wildlife book with pictures of all the stinks (extinct creatures)
+    *   One of Iffy's few possessions is a wildlife book with pictures of all the stinks (extinct creatures)
-    *   Belonged to her grandmother - Madi loves reading the notes scribbled in the margins
+    *   Belonged to her grandmother - Iffy loves reading the notes scribbled in the margins
 *   She crews on the _Guinevere_
     *   Ferry boat between Rothera and Halley
     *   Ship belongs to her Aunt Naggie and Uncle Jack (called "Union Jack")